dpptinh/junior-genai-technical-assessment/ListA/A08/report_A08.md

     - Desire to add new capabilities (e.g., deeper context management, broader external tool access, or more control over tools).
     - Cost considerations (e.g., moving from a managed service to self-hosted, or vice-versa).
 - **Common Migration Paths:**
-    - **From General LLM Tool Calling to General LLM Tool Calling + MCP (Self-Hosted):**
-        - *Scenario:* A simple tool-using LLM (app executes tools) now needs to remember user history and preferences across sessions or requires standardized access for multiple agents to a growing number of complex internal tools.
-        - *Strategy:* Introduce a context management layer (MCP concepts) to store and retrieve relevant session/user data.
-Implement self-hosted MCP servers for complex/numerous internal tools.
-    - **From General LLM Tool Calling to OpenTools API (for some tools):**
-        - *Scenario:* Managing individual tool integrations and API keys for common external tools becomes cumbersome; desire for a unified tool access point or easier LLM backend switching for these common tools.
-        - *Strategy:* Migrate calls for these common external tools to use the OpenTools API endpoint, leveraging its tool registry.
-Application still handles proprietary tools via General LLM Tool Calling.
     - **From OpenTools API to Self-Hosted MCP (for specific tools):**
         - *Scenario:* Need more control over execution for a specific tool currently used via OpenTools API, or the tool is highly proprietary, or cost of OpenTools API for that specific tool becomes a factor at scale.
         - *Strategy:* Build a self-hosted MCP server for that specific tool and transition LLM/agent calls for that tool from the OpenTools API to this internal MCP server.
 Continue using OpenTools API for other general tools if beneficial.
-    - **From OpenTools API to General LLM Tool Calling (for specific tools):**
-        - *Scenario:* Need more control over a tool's execution currently accessed via OpenTools API, and prefer direct application-level integration rather than MCP server complexity for that particular tool.
-        - *Strategy:* Re-implement the tool interaction logic within the application, using General LLM Tool Calling mechanisms, and stop using OpenTools API for that specific tool.
     - **From Basic Context Management to Full MCP (Self-Hosted):**
         - *Scenario:* Ad-hoc context handling becomes unmanageable; a more structured, standardized approach to tool/data access for internal systems is needed.
         - *Strategy:* Formalize context schemas, implement dedicated self-hosted MCP servers for tools/data sources, and establish clear rules for context propagation and persistence.